Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Proposed method: CTC synchronous training

 \subsubsection{Stage 1}

-We first train a MoChA model equipped with a bidirectional encoder (e.g., BLSTM) together with quantity regularization by applying Eq.~\eqref{eq:total_loss_v1} from scratch until convergence.
+We first train a MoChA model equipped with a bidirectional encoder ({\eg}, BLSTM) together with QR by applying Eq.~\eqref{eq:total_loss_mocha_baseline} from scratch until convergence.
 As the bidirectional encoder can see the entire context, we refer to this model as ``offline.''
-In this stage, we expect the model to learn a proper scale of $\alpha_{i,j}$.
+In this stage, we expect the model to learn a proper scale of $\alphaij$.